Keep existing numbers

 The focus of the compatibility solution is not to make the page complex, but to allow stable collaboration between coding, data, evidence, permissions and public inquiries.

-Sort out the SKUs, GTIN, batch numbers, serial numbers, old QR codes and channel product numbers to confirm which ones need to be retained.
+Sort out SKU, GTIN, batch number, serial number, old QR code and channel product number to confirm which ones need to be retained.

 Select the right level by product, model, batch or single piece to avoid overdoing maintenance costs in the first place.

-Establish a one-to-one or one-to-many relationship between the platform PID and the merchant's existing number, so that the query portal can stably find the correct record.
+Establish a one-to-one or one-to-many relationship between the platform PID and the existing merchant numbers, so that the query portal can stably find the correct records.

 Fill in public fields, business fields, and controlled fields, and bind supporting materials to key fields.